renovate-bot/khulnasoft-lab-_-pr-insight/docs/docs/tools/improve.md

     - Long files tend to contain generic guidelines already known to AI

 #### Local and global best practices
-By default, Khulnasoft Merge will look for a local `best_practices.md` wiki file in the root of the relevant local repo.
+By default, Pr Merge will look for a local `best_practices.md` in the root of the relevant local repo.

-If you want to enable also a global `best_practices.md` wiki file, set first in the global configuration file:
+If you want to enable also a global `best_practices.md` file, set first in the global configuration file:

 ```toml
 [best_practices]
 enable_global_best_practices = true
 ```

-Then, create a `best_practices.md` wiki file in the root of [global](https://pr-insight-docs.khulnasoft.com/usage-guide/configuration_options/#global-configuration-file) configuration repository,  `pr-insight-settings`.
+Then, create a `best_practices.md` file in the root of [global](https://pr-insight-docs.khulnasoft.com/usage-guide/configuration_options/#global-configuration-file) configuration repository,  `pr-insight-settings`.

 #### Best practices for multiple languages
 For a git organization working with multiple programming languages, you can maintain a centralized global `best_practices.md` file containing language-specific guidelines.
-When reviewing pull requests, Khulnasoft Merge automatically identifies the programming language and applies the relevant best practices from this file.
+When reviewing pull requests, Pr Merge automatically identifies the programming language and applies the relevant best practices from this file.

 To do this, structure your `best_practices.md` file using the following format: